marcel-goldschen-ohm/NEU-365P-385L-Spring-2022/README.md

 ## Requirements

-* You must `bring a laptop to class` for hands on participation.
+You must `bring a laptop to class` for hands on participation.
 If you do not own a laptop, contact your department or the College of Natural Sciences to obtain a loaner for the duration of the course.
-* Install Python and JupyterLab on the laptop you will bring to class (see instructions at the bottom of this document).
+Install Python 3.x, Conda and JupyterLab PRIOR TO THE FIRST CLASS.
+See the installation instructions near the end of this document.

-* Attend class both motivated and prepared to work hard!
-* Conduct yourself in a respectful manner at all times.
-* Help to foster an inclusive environment.
+Other than that you should be motivated, prepared to work hard, respectful and help to foster an inclusive environment.

-* Have fun!
+Finally, I want you to have fun and learn a lot!

 ## Course Details